kgermeroth/PopWatch/README.md

 ![csv](/static/videos/downloadcsv.png)
 <br/><br/><br/>

-If you want to modify a comp set you created, head on over to the Manage Existing Comp Set page and make any needed changes:
+If you want to modify a comp set head over to the Manage Existing Comp Set page and make any needed changes:
 ![modify](/static/videos/modifyset.gif)
 <br/><br/><br/>